 This Category has no FAQ yet

 Indonesia uses Rupiah, which is designated as IDR or Rp.
-Most business hold multiple currency accounts and will pay for things based on that currency if requested.
-For example, schools and compound housing is often billed and paid in dollars.
-However, all day to day expenses are in Rupiah.
+Most business hold multiple currency accounts (USD and Rp) but due to a recent regulation, invoices must be made and paid in Rupiah.

 Balikpapan is just south of the equator, but we typically get a nice offshore breeze.
 We have a tropical rainforest climate with average rainfall of just under 2800 mm of rain per year.
 Balikpapan generally shows little variation in weather with no real season changes.
 The average temperature is 27 degrees Celsius throughout the year.

 Balikpapan is a fairly conservative Muslim city, so you will see many women with jilbab, long sleeves, and long pants.
 However, expatriates do not need to cover up, but instead just be appropriate and considerate.
 It’s fine to wear shorts and a t-shirt to the mall, as long as it’s not too revealing.
 Short shorts, mini-skirts, and see-through tops are best saved for late nights at the bars and clubs.

 If going to a religious place or ceremony, women should wear long pants or knee-length or longer skirts, a shirt with sleeves (not sleeveless), and bring a scarf just in case needed to cover your head.
 Men should also wear long pants and a proper shirt.
 However, for every day wear, you can dress more relaxed.
 Sleeveless tops and shorts are fine, as long as you consider the place you are going.

 When going to the pool, it is best to cover up until you get to the pool.
 Even if it is just across the compound or hotel, you do not want to offend staff.
 It is best to just grab a towel or sarong.